wincus/pelican-blog/content/article.md

-Title: My super title
+Title: First Article
-Date: 2010-12-03 10:20
+Date: 2014-11-18
-Modified: 2010-12-05 19:30
+Category: misc
-Category: Python
+Tags: pelican, publishing, testing, vim, git
-Tags: pelican, publishing
+Authors: Wincus
-Slug: my-super-post
+Summary: My First Article

-Authors: Alexis Metaireau, Conan Doyle
+Writing articles in vim
-Summary: Short version for index and feeds
+publish then with git

-This is the content of my super blog post.
+it's hard not to do it